adwise-fiu/Secure_Indoor_Localization/README.md

 - Process DB: Create lookup tables based on the training data
 - Scan: TO BE UPDATED.
 Update server of new maps
 - Localize: Open up new menu, and select which floor map you want to find your location in.
-- Localization Scheme: On the bottom right, you can select a combination of server/client side, homormorphic encryption scheme, and localization algorithm.
+- Localization Scheme: On the bottom right, you can select a combination of server/client side, homomorphic encryption scheme, and localization algorithm.

-**Training Workflow**

-**Localization Workflow**
+## Training Workflow

+## Localization Workflow

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Authors and acknowledgment
 Code Author: Andrew Quijano

-A. Quijano and K. Akkaya, "Server-Side Fingerprint-Based Indoor Localization Using Encrypted Sorting," 2019 IEEE 16th International Conference on Mobile Ad Hoc and Sensor Systems Workshops (MASSW), Monterey, CA, USA, 2019, pp. 53-57, doi: 10.1109/MASSW.2019.00017.https://arxiv.org/abs/2008.11612
+A. Quijano and K. Akkaya, ["Server-Side Fingerprint-Based Indoor Localization Using Encrypted Sorting,"](https://arxiv.org/abs/2008.11612)
+2019 IEEE 16th International Conference on Mobile Ad Hoc and Sensor Systems Workshops (MASSW), Monterey, CA, USA, 2019, pp. 53-57, doi: 10.1109/MASSW.2019.00017

-P. Armengol, R. Tobkes, K. Akkaya, B. S. Çiftler and I. Güvenç, "Efficient Privacy-Preserving Fingerprint-Based Indoor Localization Using Crowdsourcing," 2015 IEEE 12th International Conference on Mobile Ad Hoc and Sensor Systems, Dallas, TX, 2015, pp. 549-554, doi: 10.1109/MASS.2015.76.
+P. Armengol, R. Tobkes, K. Akkaya, B. S. ï¿½iftler and I. Gï¿½venï¿½, "Efficient Privacy-Preserving Fingerprint-Based Indoor Localization Using Crowdsourcing," 2015 IEEE 12th International Conference on Mobile Ad Hoc and Sensor Systems, Dallas, TX, 2015, pp. 549-554,
+doi: 10.1109/MASS.2015.76.

 The work to create this repository was initially funded by the US NSF REU Site at FIU under the grant number REU CNS-1461119.